Sally Ann Cheyne Sally Ann Cheyne

 Our Core Beliefs:

 1. Safety and Well-being First: The safety and well-being of our students and animals are paramount at Cheyne Ranch, a working farm environment.
-This commitment is reinforced by our founder's PATH certification, comprehensive professional liability insurance, our dedication to continuous safety learning and improvement, and the added reassurance that all adults maintain current First Aid and CPR certifications.
+This commitment is reinforced by our founder's PATH certification, comprehensive professional liability insurance, our dedication to continuous safety learning and improvement, and the added reassurance that all adult workers and volunteers maintain current First Aid and CPR certifications.

 2. The Value of Inclusion: We believe in the immense power of an inclusive community where individuals of all abilities learn and grow together.
 Students of all diversities being together builds empathy, understanding and acceptance.